K-Banks/track-suggest-project/README.md

 * _Enter your information and follow instructions on screen._
 * _Click the submit button at the end of the form to view your suggested track._

-* _Alteratively, clone the repository from https://github.com/K-Banks/track-suggest-project_
+* _Alteratively, clone the repository from https://github.com/K-Banks/track-suggest-project _
-* _Open the index.html file in a we browser._
+* _Open the index.html file in a web browser._

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_

 ## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_
+_There are no known bugs._

 ## Support and contact details